soniafirdous/Titanic_survival_prediction/README.md

-# 🚢Titanic Survival Prediction Project
+# 🚢 Titanic Survival Prediction Project

-🔎Project Overview
+🔎 Project Overview

-This project aims to predict the survival of passengers on the Titanic using machine learning techniques.
-By analyzing passenger data such as gender, age, class, and family information, the project builds models to classify whether a passenger survived or not.
-Feature engineering is applied to create additional useful features, improving model performance.
+This project predicts the survival of passengers on the Titanic using machine learning.
+By analyzing passenger data such as gender, age, class, fare, and family details, multiple models are trained and compared to identify the best-performing approach.

-📌Dataset
+Feature engineering is applied to improve prediction accuracy.

+📌 Dataset

-Training Set (train.csv): Contains passenger information along with the survival outcome (Survived).
-Used to train and evaluate machine learning models.
+Training Set (train.csv) – Includes passenger details with survival labels.
+Used for training and evaluation.

-Test Set (test.csv): Contains passenger information without survival outcomes.
-Used to generate predictions for unseen data.
+Test Set (test.csv) – Includes passenger details without survival labels.
+Used for generating predictions on unseen data.

-🔷Features include:
+🔷 Key Features

 Passenger demographics: Age, Sex